Acute Pancreatitis

 • Prevention: Aggressive IV hydration and rectal indomethacin.

-• Abdominal or cardiopulmonary bypass surgeries can result in gland ischemia, leading to pancreatitis.
+• Abdominal or cardiopulmonary bypass surgeries can result in gland ischaemia, leading to pancreatitis.

 Drug-Induced Pancreatitis